jsspen/the-pumpkin-room/README.md

 <div align="center">
-# The Pumpkin Room
+<h1>The Pumpkin Room</h1>

 <img src="img/01.jpg" alt="A dark photo of a house in the woods" width="450"/>

+  *You wake up standing at the door of a strange house deep in the woods...*

-The Pumpkin Room is a spooky, text-based, story-driven game that I wrote for my daughters.
+**The Pumpkin Room** is a spooky, text-based & story-driven game that I wrote for my daughters.
 </div>

 ## The Guts